curtisthornton/curtisthornton.github.io/_posts/2016-09-27-quick-add-date.md

 ---
 published: true
 layout: post
-title: Quick Add Date to Filename App
+title: Quick Add Date to Filename
 desc: >-
   An Automator App that quickly adds the current date to the end of the selected filename.